casper-network/docs/source/docs/casper/users/ledger-setup.md

 :::important

 Casper accounts cannot be added to Ledger Live.
-Do not use **Add account**.
+Do **not** add a Casper account using Ledger Live.

 :::